 The accompanying financial statements have been prepared on a going concern basis, which assumes the Company will be able to meet its obligations and continue its operations for at least the next twelve months.
 Such assumption contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company incurred a net loss of \$561,627 for the fiscal year ended December 31, 2014 and had an accumulated deficit of \$1,129,232 as of December 31, 2014.
-The Company anticipates a current annual working capital deficit of approximately \$250,000.
-These deficits raise doubt about the Company's ability to continue as a going concern.
-As a result, realization values of the Company's assets and liabilities may be substantially different from reported carrying values and these financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should we be unable to continue as a going concern.
+The Company incurred a net loss of \$519,411 for the fiscal year ended December 31, 2015 and had an accumulated deficit of \$1,649,374 as of December 31, 2015.
+The Company anticipates a current annual working capital deficit of approximately \$500,000.